GlowstoneMC/Glowstone/README.md

 For documentation on the Glowkit API (an updated Bukkit which is used to write plugins), see the [Glowkit Javadocs](http://www.nox2.net/glowkit) or visit Spigot's [Bukkit Javadocs](https://hub.spigotmc.org/javadocs/bukkit/).

+## Contributing

+First of all, thank you for your interest in advancing Glowstone!
+We always love to see new developers work on the project!
+You can find all of our resources on how to get started on our [wiki](https://github.com/GlowstoneMC/Glowstone/wiki#contributing).

 ## Credits